 How to size a fireplace mantel?
-Commonly fireplace mantels are 6″ longer than each side of your fireplace, the depth is generally 7” to 12” and height 4” to 6”.
+Commonly fireplace mantels are 6″ longer than each side of your fireplace, the depth is generally 7” to 12” and the height 4” to 6”.
 The National Fire Protection Agency (NFPA) states that the fireplace mantel must be at least 6” away from the top of the fireplace box, “Where trim projects up to 1.5” from facing”, “Where trim projects more than 1.5” from facing” the trim must be 12” above the fireplace.
 If your mantel has trim sides they need to be 6” from the face on either side.

 Harmony in a room comes from the fireplace that’s in it, but the mantel above it is just as important to bring together that harmony, when you walk into any room with a fireplace your eyes are drawn directly to it and if the mantel is proportioned properly for your fireplace it can make it spectacular, and if it’s not well you know it’s going to be less then spectacular and probably look a little strange, so measuring properly is important.

-So there is no specific size written in stone that a mantel needs to be, but you do need to take into consideration a few important design and proportion factors that will help you choose the right one, some of those factors are the size of your fireplace, the size of your room, does it fit in with your decor.
+So there is no specific size written in stone that a mantel needs to be, but you do need to take into consideration a few important designs and proportion factors that will help you choose the right one, some of those factors are the size of your fireplace, the size of your room, does it fit in with your decor.

 Also, the design of your home and what you as a homeowner want is very important when choosing a mantel, for example, are you going for a rustic cabin style, a modern look, minimalist or contemporary well whatever your style is there is a mantel for everyone.

-With that said there are only a few small guidelines and sizing you do need to follow with your local buildings codes and these refer to clearances to combustibles which are about fire safety, in this post, we will talk about those requirements so you install your new mantel properly.
+With that said there are only a few small guidelines and sizing you do need to follow with your local building codes and these refer to clearances to combustibles which are about fire safety, in this post, we will talk about those requirements so you install your new mantel properly.

 So please continue reading and allow me to guide you on the right path on how to size a fireplace mantel and give your fireplace that wow factor it deserves, and make it a beautiful focal point in your room.